Adjusting for Confounders with Text: Challenges and an Empirical Evaluation Framework for Causal Inference: Implications Conclusions

+\new{Our goal with this work is not to unilaterally pronounce one method as superior to another.
+Instead, we hope that methods developers and practitioners will comprehensively consider the challenges of making valid causal inferences we have described here, as well as assumptions they may be relying upon, and will use our framework to evaluate their methods empirically.
+To this end, } we evaluate every commonly used propensity score method to produce key insights:

-For \textbf{NLP Researchers}, we find that continued development of transformer-based models offers a promising path towards rectifying deficiencies of existing models.
+For \textbf{methods developers}, we find that continued development of transformer-based models offers a promising path towards rectifying deficiencies of existing models.
 Models are needed that can effectively represent the order of text, variability in expression, and the counts of key tokens.
 Given the limited availability of training data in many causal inference applications, more research is needed in adapting pretrained transformers to small data settings \cite{gururangan2020dont}.
-We \new{hope} our public framework\footnote{\papersite} will provide a principled method \new{for evaluating future NLP models for causal inference.}
+We hope our public framework\footnote{\papersite} will provide a principled method for evaluating future NLP models for causal inference.

-For \textbf{CSS Practitioners}, we find that transformer-based models such as \hbert, which we make publicly available,\footnotemark[5] perform the best in all cases except those with very limited data.
-Models with high accuracy should be applied with great care, as this is likely indicative of a strong and unadjustable selection effect.
-Many models failed our placebo test by making false causal discoveries, a major problem \cite{aarts2015reproducability, freedman2015reproducability}.
+For \textbf{practitioners}, we find that transformer-based methods such as \hbert, which we make publicly available,\footnotemark[9] perform the best in most cases except those with very limited data.
+Propensity score models with high accuracy should be applied with great care, as this is likely indicative of a strong and unadjustable selection effect.
+Many methods failed our placebo test by making false causal discoveries, a major problem \cite{aarts2015reproducability, freedman2015reproducability}.

-\hide{ Testing commonly used models, we find that each struggles in at least one task.
-Most concerningly, we find that every model except \hbert falsely predicts a non-zero treatment effect when none is present.
-Our evaluation framework points to specific areas for improvement of causal inference models for natural language.
-Especially urgent is future work developing models that can capture order in long-text histories and are more robust to false causal discovery.

-We derive theoretical bounds for bias in estimated treatment effects and demonstrate that, while conceptually useful, they are limited in practice due to looseness and a naive unadjusted estimator bounds empirical estimates more closely (see~\sect \ref{sec:bounds}).
-Further theoretical work should improve these bounds.
-In particular, the bound is largely dominated by the loose approximation from the Brier score.
-Tightening these by considering a stricter divergence or an integral probability metric may result in more practically useful bounds. }